Guidelines for industry emergency response plans

 These guidelines help owners and operators of industrial facilities develop Emergency Response Plans for timely and effective response to emergencies involving the release of hazardous chemicals or dangerous goods to the environment.

-Development of this Guide
+Development of this guide

 The guideline is based on standards for emergency planning, as follows:

 The ministry also endorses the Partnerships Towards Safer Communities by the Canadian Association of Fire Chiefs that is designed to foster close working relationships between industry and local communities to define risk, mitigate impacts, and to understand response roles and capabilities.
-The vision of this initiative is that communities and industry are prepared to respond to identified risks through application of emergency management programs based on international best practices.
-This includes ongoing community / industry emergency planning, training, exercising and assessment of response capability.
+The vision of this initiative is that communities and industries are prepared to respond to identified risks through the application of emergency management programs based on international best practices.
+This includes ongoing community and industry emergency planning, training, exercising and assessment of response capability.

 The Safer Community Initiative provides several tools to guide in risk assessment and community/liaison such as: